bfs15/StrComponents/README.md

 reversePosOrderR(G, node, rpo) {
 	node.state = seen

-	for each node son {
+	for each node son { // outgoing edges
+		// if not seen/ordered
 		if (son.state == NULL)
 			reversePosOrderR(G, son, rpo)
 	}